[Updated with debut of ProtonVPN iOS app. This review was originally published June 20, 2018.]

 ProtonVPN's free service downloaded data at an average rate of 47.4 Mbps — 73 percent slower than without any VPN connection.
 Upload speeds averaged 22.0 Mbps — 37 percent slower than before a VPN was switched on.

-Those results may sound dire, but they're actually close to the average for the eight regular free VPN services we tested, which, as a group, saw a 65-percent drop in download speeds and a 34-percent slowdown in upload speeds.
+Those results may sound dire, but they're actually close to the average for the eight free services we tested, which, as a group, saw a 65-percent drop in download speeds and a 34-percent slowdown in upload speeds.
 (We're leaving out Speedify, which uses its own technology to dramatically boost network speeds under the right conditions.)

 Only Windscribe and Hotspot Shield suffered less than a 50-percent average slowdown in download speeds.
 TunnelBear, the Opera browser VPN and SurfEasy all fared worse in downloads than ProtonVPN.